yoniBenabou/HWSWProject/README.md

 bash script_pyflate.sh
 ```

-We ran everything on Ubuntu 24.04 / Python 3.10 inside a QEMU VM.
+We ran everything on the course's Ubuntu VM image (jammy-server-cloudimg) / Python 3.10, inside QEMU.
 One thing
 worth knowing: the default perf event (cycles) just doesn't work inside this
 VM, KVM doesn't expose the hardware counters to the guest.
 So, the scripts use
 task-clock instead.